• Skip to content

 Studies have found that aloe vera is antibacterial and can prevent fungus and bacteria from multiplying within the colon.

-Additionally, aloe vera contains numerous enzymes.
-These enzymes can help break up biofilms, which are densely-packed colonies of pathogens that make their eradication difficult, even when using antimicrobial medications or herbs.
+Additionally, aloe vera contains numerous enzymes which can help break up biofilms.
+Biofilms are densely packed colonies of pathogens, and it’s their structure that makes them difficult to eradicate, even when using antimicrobial medications or herbs.
 The polysaccharide content from aloe vera has been shown to break up these biofilms as well as inhibit the binding of the bacteria Helicobacter pylori (often found in those with Hashimoto’s) to gastric cells.
+[44]

 Immune Health